 Some things to notice: 1.
-The argument las= forces axis tick labels to be horizontal.
+The argument las forces axis tick labels to be horizontal.
 2. the frame=FALSE argument suppresses the "box" around the plot.

-In order to show the variability around the mean we'll use the function polygon(), which creates arbitrary polygons bounded by a series of points of given x= and y= coordinates, as shown here.
+In order to show the variability around the mean we'll use the function polygon().